Skip to content

 OpenRouter Anthropic models

-For openrouter/anthropic/* model refs, RemoteClaw injects Anthropic cache_control on system/developer prompt blocks to improve prompt-cache reuse.
+For openrouter/anthropic/* model refs, the CLI agent handles Anthropic cache_control headers on system/developer prompt blocks to improve prompt-cache reuse.

 Other providers